The Impact of Shocks on the Vertical Structure of Eccentric Disks: Results

 The kinetic energy of the matter moving vertically within the column is taken from the potential energy due to its initial height above the orbital plane.
 Put another way, it is the result of work done by the tidal gravity within the column.
 The shock converts the majority of the gas's kinetic energy to internal energy.
 In addition, when gas near the middle of the column is compressed toward the midplane, the potential energy it gives up is transferred to gas farther out.
 At apocenter, that matter is then able to reach a greater height from the midplane than it did an orbital period earlier.
 Although the upward motion of the gas decelerates as it approaches apocenter, some of it retains so much kinetic energy that it becomes unbound (see Section~\ref{sec:expelled}).

 Given the estimate of Equation~\ref{eq:hydrofall}, the impacts of the shocks---heating, energy transfer, and mass expulsion---are greater in more eccentric disks.
 Similarly, because $g_{\rm z} \propto z$, they are also greater for thicker disks.

-In the following sections, we quantitatively elaborate on the remarks in this section.
+Remarkably, all of our disk models reach a stable limit-cycle in which the column alternates between an extended state at apocenter and a highly compressed one at pericenter.
+In this state, although strong shocks create large entropy contrasts, and the column steadily loses mass, there is almost no orbit-averaged change in {\it specific} energy.
+As will be shown in detail below, the long-term stability of the limit-cycle arises from a balance between shock heating and the energy loss associated with expelling mass.